nazabucciarelli/solvd-laba-homework-4/README.md

-# 3rd Homework of Java Test Automation Course - Solvd Laba
+# 4th Homework of Java Test Automation Course - Solvd Laba
-This repository stores the 3rd homework given by our mentor in the Java Test Automation Course at Solvd Laba.
-It consists in a modification of the last homework (2nd), applying polymorphism concepts, protected access modifier and overriding Object methods as toString(), hashCode() and equals().
+This repository stores the 4rd homework given by our mentor in the Java Test Automation Course at Solvd Laba.
+It consists in a modification of the last homework (3rd), adding 5 interfaces to the existing hierarchy of classes, applying polymorphism with an interface and abstract class, and making use of 'final' keyword in variables, methods and classes and the 'static' keyword in its default static block, methods and variables.

 ## Explanation

-To accomplish the requirements of the homework, I've changed the attributes from class Person to protected, so they are accessible only from Employee and Customer classes.
-I've applied polymorphism adding Customers and Employees in a Person array and adding the walk() abstract method in Person in order to make that child classes override it.
-Finally, I've overridden toString(), hashCode() and equals() methods in each non-abstract class.
+To accomplish the requirements of the homework, I've created 5 interfaces to use in Animal and Person abstract classes, so their child classes like Bird for Animal or Employee for Person must implement a behavior for each interface.
+The polymorphism concept with abstract class was achieved by declaring a Person[] array and inserting in it Employees and Customers, with interfaces it was achieved by declaring an ISleep[] array and inserting in it instances of child classes from Animal and Person.
+Then, I've used the 'final' keyword in the Country class, so it cannot be extended, in a field of Zoo named CUSTOMERS_CAPACITY, so it cannot be changed, and in some methods of Person abstract class, so they cannot be overridden.
+Finally, I've created a static block in Zoo class, that means that it will be executed once, when the class be called for the first time, a static variable in Animal class to know the amount of instances of it and a static method to get that field.

 ## Technologies